Build a Parachain

 Notes:

 The panic and oom handlers are Rust-specific things you don't need to worry about.
-If we actually include an infinite loop into the validate_block function, a parablock will never be backed/included by the relay chain validators.

 Parachain node side

-• Our node will sync relay chain blocks
+- Our node will sync relay chain blocks

-• When importing the new best block,
+- When importing the new best block,

-we'll connect to the backing group
+we'll connect to the backing group - Then we'll advertise our block ("collation")

-to a validator in the group
+to a validator in the group - The validator will request the collation

-from us using collator-protocol
+from us usingcollator-protocol

-• Now it's in the hands of validators
+- Now it's in the hands of validators

 to include our block